Emma-CH/PreVEAB/README.md

 #### PCA & Scatterplot (e.g. Correlation_AdaptiveDistance_VE.pdf)

-PCA figure describes the distribution of 32,278 background virus strains (32,278 dots)　in terms of the first and second PCA dimensions.
+PCA figure describes the distribution of 32,278 background virus strains (represented by 32,278 dots)　in terms of the first and second PCA dimensions.
 The dot highlighted in black color represents the candidate vaccine virus isolate under current analysis.

 Scatterplot figure describes the strongly negative correlation between adaptive distance and vaccine efficacy.
 R square value labeled at the topright is provided as well.
 The adaptive distance and predicted vaccine efficacy of the candidate vaccine virus isolate are also described in the figure.